EnigmaCurry/pttllm/README.md

  * Use the 70cm (UHF) band.
 UHF has good wall penetration, but a pretty short range overall.
    * For amateur radio, [consult the ARRL band plan](https://www.arrl.org/images/view/Charts/Band_Chart_Image_for_ARRL_Web.jpg)
-   * All licenced amateurs may use the 70cm band, with frequencies 420.0MHz <-> 450.0MHz.
+   * All licensed amateurs may use the 70cm band, with frequencies 420.0MHz <-> 450.0MHz.
    * For this example, we will use the frequency `423.107500`.
  * On the Baofeng, set the power level to "Low".